Frat’s Dragonkin: The Banished Guide -

 Sometimes the summons attack invulnerable clones of enemies (like in the chapter 2 semi-boss fight in instead of the Temple of Pythoderkon).

-The knight's soldiers summons from "Squad Leader" sometimes don't come into new zones with the character.
-Unequipping, then re-equipping items with the talent cause them to reset though.
+Soldiers from the knight's talent "Squad Leader" sometimes don't transition into new zones with the character.
+Unequipping, then re-equipping items with the talent causes them to reset though.

 During the quest "Kill the Dragon in the egg", it often bugs out when trying to kill the 5 dragonkin nests.
 My report that I added to another person's post: